499602D2/tg-launchbot/README.md

 LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals (due to a quite strict API call-count limit introduced with LL2).
 The bot provides multiple forms of information: notifications, information about upcoming flights, and a simple flight schedule showing the upcoming flights at a glance.

 ✨ Other features include...
+- user-configurable notifications on...
-- user-configurable notifications on a per-provider and time basis
+	- per-provider basis
+	- per-country basis
+- user-choosable notification times from 4 different options
 - mutable launches
 - notifications of launches being postponed
-- a quick, easily digestible format
+- a quick, easily digestible message format
-- direct link to launch webcast
+- direct links to launch webcasts
 - automatically cleared notification messages
 - neat statistics about the bot
-- direct feedback to the developer
+- direct feedback to the developer via the bot
 - smart spam management
 - simple information refresh with Telegram's message buttons,